Ultimate Guide to Creating a Chatbot Persona for Your Brand

 People naturally project human traits onto everything.
 If you cut corners on your bot’s persona, chances are users will assign it one anyway.
 But the results could be unfavorable.

 A rich persona is memorable and can make your bot feel more like an extension of your team.
-In return, this could help reduce workload for your human employees.
+In return, this could help reduce workload for your human employees because users will feel more comfortable speaking to it instead of asking to be forwarded.

 Personas make script writing easier